bug4tti16/serial_RF_to_keyboard/README.md

       .
-      Num and name should be set manually, you can use your existing user list file. cf) all the text is incoded to utf-8 (python defult) change if needed
+      Num and name should be set manually, you can use your existing user list file. cf) all the text is incoded to utf-8 (python default) change if needed

 II. running the program